Scarlett100/DevOps_tech257/Docker/README.md

 ![alt text](<images/Screenshot 2024-04-16 at 15.49.01.png>)

 ## To start an aleady existing stopped container
-note: to start, we will be back where we left off anything previously on a container will be there.
+Note: to start, we will be back where we left off anything previously on a container will be there.

 `docker start` <container_id>